Child Protective Services (CPS):

-- Conduct civil investigations of reports of child abuse and neglect.
+- Investigates reports of child abuse and neglect.

-- Promote the safety, integrity, and stability of families.
+- Promotes the safety, integrity, and stability of families.

-- Provide permanent homes or living arrangements for children who cannot safely remain with their families.
+- Finds permanent homes or other places to live for children who cannot safely stay with their families.

 Foster Care Redesign